 I think that Patsy's is one of the most underrated spots that I visited during my trip to the West Coast.
-There are so many roadside bars, shops and hidden gems in Jamaica that hold so much culture, history and life that many of us just pass on a daily.
+There are so many roadside bars, shops and hidden gems in Jamaica that hold so much culture, history and life that many of us just pass on a daily basis.
 Personally, I cherish my visit to Patsy's as it serves as a reminder to take it slow and to enjoy the little things along the journey.

 SEVEN MILE BEACH

 Is it really a trip to Negril without a visit to the iconic Seven Mile Beach?
 This majestic white sand beach is one of the most well-known spots in Jamaica for a reason.
-From its soft sand to still waters and unbeatable sunsets, this beach is potentially one of my favourites on the island.
-There's no better feeling than basking in the Negril sun- which, trust me, hits different- and taking a peaceful swim to cool off afterwards.
+From its soft sand to still waters and unbeatable sunsets, this beach is potentially one of my favourites on the entire island.
+There's no better feeling than basking in the Negril sun- which, trust me, hits differently- and taking a peaceful swim in the flat sea to cool off afterwards.

 Having access to the beach from Skylark was so convenient.
 Not only did the hotel provide us with beach tents (for when di sun too hot), lounge chairs and towels, but we were able to order food and drinks right onto the beach!

 It's safe to say that other beach days are unparalleled.
 Seven Mile Beach is full of personality and with tons of passersby, from vendors to tourists, you're bound to strike up a conversation.
 I'd definitely recommend heading out to the beach earlier in the morning before the sun reaches its scorching peak, then going off for any afternoon activities and returning for its colourful sunset.